Hyperbolic Geometry and Closed Bosonic String Field Theory I: The String Vertices Via Hyperbolic Riemann Surfaces: The quantum BV master action

-The string fields that enter into the BV master action of the closed string field theory are called {\it the dynamical string fields} and are required to satisfy the following conditions: \begin{itemize} \item They must be annihilated by both $b_0^-$ and $L_0^-$:
+The string fields that enter into the BV master action of closed string field theory are called {\it the dynamical string fields} and are required to satisfy the following conditions: i) must be annihilated by both $b_0^-$ and $L_0^-$:

-This is necessary to make the closed string field theory action invariant under the local Lorentz transformations on the worldsheet.
-This imply that the dynamical string fields can be expanded as
+This is necessary to make the closed string field theory action invariant under the local Lorentz transformations on the worldsheet. ii) Must satisfy the following reality condition